 - Home Delivery: Fabricating the Modern Dwelling, with Barry Bergdoll (eds.), The Museum of Modern Art, 2008.
 Winner of the 2010 Philip Johnson Exhibition Catalogue Award from the Society of Architectural Historians for best exhibition catalogue.
 Association of American University Presses Annual Award for best illustrated trade book.

-- Articles, reviews and other writing in Journal of the Society of Architectural Historians, Architectural Histories, Journal of Architectural Education, Muqarnas: An Annual on the Visual Culture of the Islamic World, The International Journal of Islamic Architecture, Nineteenth Century Art Worldwide, and others.
+- Articles, reviews and other writing in Journal of the Society of Architectural Historians, Architectural Histories, Journal of Architectural Education, Muqarnas: An Annual on the Visual Culture of the Islamic World, The International Journal of Islamic Architecture, Nineteenth Century Art Worldwide, Aggregate, New Geographies, and others.